 A student’s extracurricular activities, including community service and/or work experiences, are considered as additional information.
 We particularly note students who have assumed leadership roles, or who have made positive contributions to their school or community.

-An on-campus interview with an admission counselor is recommended as an opportunity for the College to become acquainted with the applicant and to acquaint the applicant as thoroughly as possible with Mills.
+An on-campus interview with an admission counselor is recommended as an opportunity for the College to become acquainted with the applicant and for the applicant to get to know the Mills College community.

 Students living 50 miles or more from campus may request an interview with an Alumna Admission Representative (AAR) in her area.

 Students considering Mills are always welcome to visit the campus.
-Arrangements for an interview, tour, class visits, and, if desired, overnight accommodation in a residence hall, can be made by writing or calling the Office of Undergraduate Admission.
+Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admission.
 Overnight visits are arranged Monday through Thursday when classes are in session.
-Special visiting programs are held throughout the academic year.
-Contact the Office of Undergraduate Admission for dates and times.
+In addition, special visit programs are held throughout the academic year.
+Contact the Office of Undergraduate Admission for more information.